 The Department’s Honors program, leading to a Bachelor of Arts degree is designed to emphasize the ideals of a superior liberal education and to give students a more rigorous and intensive preparation in Political Science.
 Admission is selective.
 The Honors concentration is normally a one to two-year program.
-POLS 101 (United States Government & Politics) or POLS 107 (Honors United States Government & Politics) and POLS 102 (Introduction to Political Science) are prerequisites to the major.
+The honors concentration consists of thirty-four (34) hours in political science numbered 200 and above, including completion of POLS 201, POLS 487, POLS 488, and POLS 499.
+These 34 hours must include four courses numbered at the 200-level, which must be completed with a minimum cumulative average of 3.0.
+To graduate with honors in political science, the student must have a minimum GPA of 3.3 in political science, and a minimum cumulative GPA of 3.25.

 To receive Honors in Political Science students must: